ravi688/PDV/README.md

 ### Setting up Mysql Database server (Machine2)
 You'll need to install mysql-server in Ubuntu or any other linux distro and execute `./db_setup.sh` bash script in sudo mode.
 This script creates a database 'db_pdv', a table 'db_pdv.main_table' and creates users.

-NOTE: You may also configure the file at `/etc/mysql/mysql.conf.d/mysqld.cnf` to bind mysql's server socket to a different ip address (must of some NIC on the same computer) other than 127.0.0.1 (default one).
+**NOTE**: For mysql You must also configure the file at `/etc/mysql/mysql.conf.d/mysqld.cnf` to bind mysql's server socket to a different ip address (of the some NIC connected to the same host) other than 127.0.0.1 (default one).
+This way, the database can be accessed by other hosts on the same network. </br>
+For mariadb, you may have to configure the file at `/etc/mysql/mariadb.conf.d/50-server.cnf` for the same.

 The following parameters need to be specified while executing the script:
 - `WC_IPA`: IP address of the web client server you just setup in the previou section